BLCM/bl3mods/Aaron0000/Balands/README.md

 Devoted - Fire rate reduced by 25%, recoil height improved by 30%, recoil width improved by 65%, improved accuracy.

-D.N.A. - No change other than a possible damage adjustment.
+D.N.A. - Damage-over-time reduced by 40%.

 Ember's Purge - Puddle damage set to 50% of card damage, puddle chance increased to 33%.